 Madl was inducted into the Luzerne County (Pa.)
 Athletic Hall of Fame in 2005, and was inducted into the Pennsylvania State Athletic Hall of Fame on May 18, 2008.
 She is the daughter of Ruth Ann and David Madl.

 Lisa Wasser Lopes was named assistant field hockey coach at Providence College on March 16, 2011.
-Wasser Lopes will embark on her sixth season with the Friars during the 2016 fall campaign, and third as the associate head coach.
+Wasser Lopes will embark on her seventh season with the Friars during the 2017 fall campaign, and fourth as the associate head coach.
 She is involved in the day-to-day operations of the field hockey program, including practice planning, on field coaching, individual workouts and video analysis.
 Wasser Lopes also spearheads the Friars' recruiting efforts.